Staff and Board

 Sarah Piper Pollock (she/her)

-Sarah Pollock, a director, artist, and mentor, leads Sourced Press, the Springhouse print shop.
-With expertise in a variety of artist mediums, including letterpress printing, she shapes creative experiences in the print shop, mentoring, on the dance floor, and beyond.
-She has been serving nonprofits for many years with a focus on environmental restoration and conservation, rites of passage for international youth, dance, and youth mentorship.
-She is certified in Forrest yoga, is a SomaSource practitioner, and has a degree from Clark University in Global Environmental Studies.
-Currently studying Transformative Learning Communities at Antioch University, she has focused her master’s thesis on professional development for educators.
+Sarah Piper Pollock is a dedicated artist and mentor.
+With expertise in a variety of educational and creative mediums, she shapes experiences in the classroom, mentoring, on the dance floor, print shop, digital media, and beyond.
+She has been serving nonprofits for many years with a focus on education, environmental restoration, rites of passage for youth, dance, and youth mentorship.
+She is certified in Forrest Yoga, and has a degree from Clark University in Global Environmental Studies.
+She recently graduated from Antioch University with an MA in Social Sciences specializing in Transformative Learning Communities.
 Hailing from Colorado, she finds solace in nature, often wandering forests, cold plunging, and sketching tree roots.

 H. Leopold (they/them)

 H has worked with diverse populations of young learners both in the public school system and alternative educational settings.
 They have experienced the learning environments of “failing” schools - where three-quarters of the learner population receive free or reduced lunches - and schools in which learners speak over 50 different languages and have relocated from countries all over the globe.
 After realizing the limits of the U.S. public education system, H left their 5-year teacher education program a year early, graduating with a degree in Interdisciplinary Liberal Studies with minors in Elementary Education and Teaching English to Speakers of Other Languages.
 Upon receiving their diploma, they immediately left the town of their undergraduate university in pursuit of a more vital way of educating and learning.
-Now, after more than 8 years of immersion in and the co-creation of Springhouse’s educational approach, H, a queer trans educator, is deeply committed to the work of changing culture through education and media.
+Now, after more than 8 years of immersion in and the co-creation of Springhouse’s educational approach, H, a queer trans educator, is deeply committed to fundamentally transforming how and why we educate.
+Currently, they work within Springhouse’s K-12 school focusing on curriculum, facilitation, and mentoring.
+Having just completed a master’s degree in Religious Studies with a focus on Yoga Studies, you will also find H teaching yoga, reading about nonordinary experiences, and engaging in conversations about American spirituality.

 Roxanne Greenberg (she/they)